-Weddings can range from the best time in the world to: “Oh, no, why is this happening?”
-Sometimes it’s up to the bride and groom, and a lot of times, fate takes over and there’s nothing that can be done but waiting out the problem.
-In this day and age, people seem to be taking their wedding into their own hands with crazy stunts.
+Weddings can range from a person having the best time in the world to a person having an “Oh, no, why is this happening?” moment… or ten!
+Sometimes it’s up to the bride and groom, but a lot of times, fate takes over and there’s nothing that can be done but wait out the problem and laugh the chaos off.
+In this day and age, people seem to be taking their weddings into their own hands with crazy stunts.
 Then there are those bad choices from the past that make us cringe.
 We have a lot of unbelievable wedding stories to go over, so let’s get started.

 It Was the Ranch Dressing

 Oh boy, people.
 Repeat after me: proper food preparation is important.
 Unfortunately, some catering companies follow this to the letter and some don’t.
-My own mother attended a wedding many years ago and unfortunately, like many other guests, chose the ranch dressing.
+My own mother attended a wedding many years ago, and unfortunately, like many other guests, chose the ranch dressing.
 Little did she know the ranch had been sitting out all day and had gone bad.
-She and everyone else who ate the ranch got down with a terrible case of food poisoning.
-The bride and groom had to send out apologies to everyone and they were super-embarrassed.
-Eventually, the officials got involved and called my mom asking her questions about the event.
+She and everyone else who ate the ranch came down with a terrible case of food poisoning.
+The bride and groom had to send out apologies to everyone and were super embarrassed.
+Eventually, officials got involved and called my mom to question her about the event.
 It was a mess, literally.

 A Cute Commitment

-How do you show your spouse you truly love them?
-By getting them a lasting commitment of a different kind!
-Recently news came out about a wedding where the groom surprised the bride with a new puppy.
+How do you show your spouse you truly love him or her?
+With a lasting commitment of a different kind!
+Recently, news surfaced about a wedding where the groom surprised the bride with a new puppy.
 He began giving a speech and ended it by handing their new dog to his bride.
-Needless to say there were tears.
+Needless to say, there were tears.
 He won some major brownie points with that move.

 Ah, the 80s